BirdeeHub/nixCats-nvim/README.md

 Luckily you have the ability to export a minimal package with whatever you want in it for this reason should you choose without needing a new config file.

 It also has completion for the command line because I like that and also is multi file because I want to show the folders all work and because I like that too.

-When you are deleting my lua dont forget about the after folder.
-It makes the numbers purple.
+The after directory just makes the numbers purple.
-It does this afterwards because stuff kept overriding it and it was a good opportunity to show the utility of the after folder.

 #### Introduction:

 I originally made this just for myself.
 I wanted to swap to NixOS.

 The category scheme was good.
 I found it easy to use.
+It got much better over time as I came to properly understand nix.

 Now here it is:

 *The mission:*
-- Replace lazy and mason with nix, keep everything else in lua.
+- Replace nix package managers for plugins and lsps and keep everything else in the normal lua scheme.
-- 1 config folder, still allow project specific packaging.
+- 1 config directory, still allow project specific packaging.

 *The solution:*
 - Use nix to download the stuff and make it available to neovim.
-- Include the flake as a config folder, allowing all config to work like normal.
+- Include a nix store directory as a config folder, allowing all config to work like normal.
-- Create nixCats so the lua may know what categories are packaged
+- Create nixCats by writing the packageDefinitions.categories set to a lua file so the lua may know what categories are packaged
--  You may optionally have your config in your normal directory as well.
+-  You may optionally have your config in your normal directory as well via wrapRc setting,
+   - You can copy your flake there and iterate on lua changes quicker while configuring (otherwise you have to `git add . && nix build` everytime because it loads from the store).
-   - (You will still be able to reference nixCats and the help should you do this.)
+   - You will still be able to reference nixCats and the help should you do this.
 - I ended up including a way to download via neovim plugin managers when away from nix because people seem to want a way to load their config without nix as an option.